Skip to main content

 Preview of the Wedding Wishes Template You Can Download

 Below is a preview of the wedding wishes template you can download and adapt.
-The document is available in Word and PDF formats for cards, texts, emails or printed messages.
+The document is available in Word and PDF formats, ready for cards, texts, emails or printed notes.

 How to Write a Wedding Card Message That Feels Personal

-A wedding card can feel copied when it only promises happiness forever.
-Start with the couple, the relationship and one real detail so your wedding wishes sound sincere without becoming a speech.
+A wedding card can feel copied if it only promises happiness forever.
+Start with the couple, your relationship and one real detail.
+This makes your wedding wishes sound sincere without turning your message into a speech.

 ➡️ More practical writing help in our guide how to write a personal letter that still sounds natural